 The app is also extremely secure, with advanced options such as kill switch and automatic connection when accessing unsecured Wi-Fi networks.
 Leak prevention is its strong point as well.

 PureVPN offers a mobile plan which allows you to use PureVPN on 5 mobile devices.
 It costs $4.99 per month with the monthly subscription and $39.99 per year with the annual subscription.
-There is a 7-day money back guarantee, so you can change your mind in case you are not satisfied with the app.
+There is a 31-day money-back guarantee, so you can change your mind in case you are not satisfied with the app.
 You can also try out the free version with 2 GB of free bandwidth, although it does not work as well as the paid version.
 For increased anonymity, you can pay with BitCoin.

 We like how the PureVPN Android app allows you to choose servers by city, country, and region.
 You can determine the purpose of your VPN use too.
 It also brings you the split tunneling feature, which lets you choose the apps on which you wish to use your VPN, minimizing the impact of the app on the speed, battery, and resource use.
 P2P sharing is allowed and available with certain servers and the kill switch and auto-connect provide a higher level of security.
 You also get unlimited bandwidth and 24/7/365 support, which you can contact directly through the app.

 We do not like the way PureVPN has handled the free version, as it is really slow and crashes constantly.
 This is especially bad because it gives the user the wrong impression – the app which works well with a paid subscription seems poor with the free version.
-The app also lacks ad block.
+The app also lacks an ad blocker.